VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 game.Add3DCamera().Add3DCameraController();
 ```

-Now, let's run the application again and use right click to rotate the camera towards the capsule.
+Now, let's run the application again and use the right click to rotate the camera towards the capsule.

 Maybe a little bit more satisfying?
 Let's make the experience more interesting.